tanx/hoodiecrow/README.md

 * Messages are [encrypted end-to-end ](http://en.wikipedia.org/wiki/End-to-end_encryption) using the [OpenPGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) standard.
 This means that only you and the recipient can read your mail.
 Your messages and private PGP key are stored only on your computer (in IndexedDB).

-* Users have the option to use [encrypted private key sync](https://github.com/whiteout-io/mail/wiki/Secure-OpenPGP-Key-Pair-Synchronization-via-IMAP) if they want to use Whiteout on multiple devices.
+* Users have the option to use [encrypted private key sync](https://github.com/tanx/hoodiecrow/wiki/Secure-OpenPGP-Key-Pair-Synchronization-via-IMAP) if they want to use Hoodiecrow on multiple devices.

 * [Content Security Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) is enforced to prevent injection attacks.